The Satanic Verses controversy: Rushdie

 A memoir of his years of hiding, titled Joseph Anton, was published on 18 September 2012.
 Joseph Anton was Rushdie's secret alias.

 Explanation of different reactions

 Muslim

-The passionate international rage of Muslims towards the book surprised many Western readers because the book was written in English, not Arabic, Urdu, Persian or other languages for which the majority of mother tongue speakers are Muslims; it was never published or even sold in the countries where most Muslims lived, and was a work of fiction – a demanding, densely written novel unlikely to appeal to the average reader.
+The passionate international rage of Muslims towards the book surprised many Western readers because the book was written in English, not Arabic, Urdu, Persian,Turkish or other languages that are spoken in Muslim-majority countries; it was never published or even sold in the countries where most Muslims lived, and was a work of fiction – a demanding, densely written novel unlikely to appeal to the average reader.

 Some of the explanations for the unprecedented rage unleashed against the book were that: